r-spatial/r-spatial.org/_posts/2018-05-22-geocompr-erum.markdown

 before the end of the year.
-The target audience is broad but we think it will be especially useful to post and under-graduate students, R users wanting to work with spatial data, and GIS users wanting to get to grips with command-line statical modelling software.
+The target audience is broad but we think it will be especially useful to post and under-graduate students, R users wanting to work with spatial data, and GIS users wanting to get to grips with command-line statistical modeling software.
 A reason for publishing the article here is that we have around 3 months (until the end of August) to gather as much feedback on the book as possible before it's published.
 We plan to keep the code and prose up-to-date after that but